robifis/CS50W/CS50W_Wiki.md

-# This is the Wiki for the CS50W Wiki
+# This is the Wiki for the CS50W Course

 ## Lecture 1 - GIT
 - [Lecture 1](lecture0_CS50W/lecture0%20-%20Git.md)